Postfix /etc/postfix/master.cf.proto

 Files in /etc/ contain system-wide configuration settings that affect all users.

-When should I use this master.cf.proto file?
+When should I use this master.cf.proto?

-How do I restore Postfix to default settings?
+How do I restore Postfix defaults?

-Can I use this configuration file for Postfix troubleshooting?
+Can I use this for Postfix troubleshooting?